script-0/script-0/README.md

 ### Hi ! :smiley: 👋
 I'm **Isaac NDEMA**.
-I'm recently fallen in love of open source :white_heart: , interested in cybersecurity, a little bit of Artificial Intelligence and everything that is challenging ( keep things simple ).
+Interested in cybersecurity, a little bit of Artificial Intelligence and everything that is challenging ( keep things simple ).
 Also, I'm a :mortar_board: BS student in Computer Engineering at [Polytech Yaounde](https://polytechnique.cm)
  - I am currently looking for my way in this vast world of computer science: :thought_balloon: *What if we were interested in quantum cryptography :grey_question:*
  - :notes: In my ears, a bit of Drill Trap.
 Cameroonian web series embellish some days darkened by bugs.
  - :speech_balloon: Reachable via [ Telegram ](https://t.me/IsaacNdema)